Serge Lifar: Paris Opéra Ballet

+In "Icare", Serge Lifar explored the full depth of corporeal lyricism.
+However, the true uniqueness of this production lay elsewhere: for the first time, Lifar sought to liberate dance from the rigid dependency on music, giving it its own sound.
+In this ballet, dance seems to challenge the sky itself.
+The dancer uses the last reflections of earthly existence to propel them into the boundless cosmos.
+This daring desire for the unattainable, doomed to be tested, is symbolized by the myth that shatters his wings, but simultaneously, the genius of dance saves him, offering a single chance to become human.

+Transforming this idea from theory into practice, in 1935, he created "Icare", accompanied only by a group of percussion instruments.
+He sought to avoid imposing a musical score onto his own rhythm and dance, believing that the human body had immense melodic potential and fearing that additional music might dissolve the natural harmony of the dance and distract the audience.

+The true power of expressiveness in "Icare" lies in its unique, constantly evolving rhythm.
+The body of the classical dancer resembles a small orchestra, creating a plastic, visible melody.
+The viewer, watching the dance, unconsciously improvises their own internal music, as each of us carries hidden emotional themes waiting to be triggered and expressed.

 Later life

 On 30 March 1958, at age 52, Lifar faced off against the 72-year-old impresario George de Cuevas in a duel in France.
 The duel was precipitated by an argument over changes to Black and White (Suite en blanc), a ballet by Lifar that was being presented by the Cuevas ballet company.
 Lifar had his face slapped in public after insisting that he retained the rights to Black and White.
 Lifar sent his seconds to Cuevas who refused to extend an apology and chose to duel with swords.
 As duels had been "technically outlawed" in the 17th century, the time and location of the duel were not disclosed to the public.
 The duel was conducted in front of 50 newspaper photographers and ended with the two combatants in tears and embraces in what The New York Times wrote "what may well have been the most delicate encounter in the history of French dueling," with the sole injury being a cut on Lifar's right forearm in the seventh minute.

 In 1977 the Paris Opéra Ballet devoted a full evening to his choreography.